In a Nutshell:

 Side view of the Omegatrac Power Chair

-When we saw that it was an American-made chair, we had high hopes of exceptional quality, but alas, those hopes were dashed.
+When we saw that it was an American-made chair, we had high hopes of exceptional quality, but those hopes were dashed.
 Right off the bat, too, we noticed some serious issues:

-Another problem is the fact that, as outdoor chairs, we expected something that could handle uneven terrain better.
-Here, its weight gets in its own way.
+Another problem is that, as outdoor chairs, we expected something that could handle uneven terrain better.
+Here, its weight gets in its way.
 If you’re traveling on dry, level ground, it handles well, but it will struggle over even modest obstacles like large rocks or downed limbs more than just a few inches high.

 Omegatrac Power Wheelchair's white battery